petebytes/cookbook-devtrail/README.md

 ## Platforms

-- Ubuntu 12.04 LTS
+- Ubuntu 12.04 LTS and 13.04
-- Centos and Fedora (coming soon)
+- Centos 6, and all Red Hat derivatives
+- Fedora 18 and 19

 # Recipes